Staff Culture: What Is A Toxic Work Environment?

 - Employees have little to no latitude in performing their jobs.

 - Fear is palpable.
-Doors slam, whispered conversations in stairwells, lots of turnover.
+Doors slam, whispered conversations in stairwells, and lots of turnovers.

 Determining When to Ask for Feedback